 In GC the usual solution to the general elution problem is temperature programming, i.e. increasing the temperature of the column throughout the duration of the chromatograpic run.
 Temperature programming decreases the retention times of late-eluting analytes without sacrificing the resolution of early-eluting analytes.
 Instrument manufacturers have mastered the art of temperature programming, and today the vast majority of 1D gas chromatography uses temperature programming.

 However, implementing temperature programming in the fast 2D GC poses some challenges.
-Since the recommended heating rate for temperature programmed chromatography is around 10 C per void time, the short void times of fast chromatography imply that high heating rates are required.
+Since the recommended heating rate for temperature programmed chromatography is around 10 C per void time ref, the short void times of fast chromatography imply that high heating rates are required.
 Conventional air-bath GC ovens cannot attain these high heating rates, and therefore specialized column heating is required.
-Resistive heating by electric current offers a simple method, as reviewed, and a recent paper describes the elimination of wraparound in GC×GC of diesel samples using resistive heating to implement a simple temperature program in the 2D column.
+Resistive heating by electric current offers a simple method, as reviewed ref, and a recent paper describes the elimination of wraparound in GC×GC of diesel samples using resistive heating to implement a simple temperature program in the 2D column ref.

 Of the three broad classes of resistive heating of capillary columns identified (i.e. (1) direct heating of a metal column or conductive coating on the column, (2) coaxial heating by a conductive tube around the column, (3) collinear heating by a heating element parallel to the column), we have experience with direct heating and coaxial heating.

-In previous work in our laboratories a resistively heated metal column was used.
-The temperature of the column was controlled by following the temperature of a thermocouple glued to the column, but this method had some shortcomings, like uncertainty about the absolute temperature along the length of the column and stationary phase limitations: metal columns are usually developed for special high-temperature applications, and are not available with all the stationary phases offered in fused silica columns.
+In previous work in our laboratories a resistively heated metal column was used ref.
+The temperature of the column was controlled by following the temperature of a thermocouple glued to the column, but this method had some shortcomings, like uncertainty about the absolute temperature along the length of the column and stationary phase limitations: metal columns are often developed for high-temperature applications, and are not available with all the stationary phases offered in fused silica columns.

-In this work we used a coaxial heater, in the form of a stainless steel tube that surrounds the capillary column.
+In this work we used a coaxial heater, in the form of a thin-walled stainless steel tube that surrounds the capillary column.
 This tube is resistively heated by controlled direct current.
 Due to the low thermal mass the heating is rapid, and since the resistance of the tube indicates its temperature there is no need for external temperature measuring devices.
 The benefit of this design is that it allows the use of commercially-available fused silica columns with their wide range of internal diameters and selectivities.
 Columns can be exchanged without altering the temperature feedback system and therefore the rapid heating characteristics.
 Additionally, the co-axial space between the capillary column and the stainless steel tube can be filled with coolant to rapidly cool the column.

 Cooling of the GC column